How do redistribution policies – such as family benefits, unemployment insurance or income taxes – shape family incomes?

 DETAILED DATA - BY COUNTRY

 The country documents provide detailed country-specific information about tax and benefit systems from 2001 to 2014, describing the policy parameters for particular programmes and also how they interact.

 The OECD Tax-Benefit models are available on an “as-is” basis to those interested in using them for research purposes

 Follow us on Twitter @OECD_Social

-The information provided on this page has been produced with the assistance of the European Union.
+The information provided on this page has been produced with the financial and substantive assistance of the European Union.
 The contents are the sole responsibility of the OECD and can in no way be taken to reflect the views of the European Union.

 † The statistical data for Israel are supplied by and under the responsibility of the relevant Israeli authorities.
 The use of such data by the OECD is without prejudice to the status of the Golan Heights, East Jerusalem and Israeli settlements in the West Bank under the terms of international law.